finalyards/ZOO-esp32/tof/vl53l5cx/README.md

 APIs for using either a single, or multiple such sensors at once.

+>Note: Unlike the `../vl53l5cx_uld` subproject, this one is ESP32-family specific (like rest of the repo is).

 ## Requirements

-- Follow the steps in the `../vl53l5cx_uld/README.md`
+Follow the steps in the `../vl53l5cx_uld/README.md`.
+That folder needs to be compilable (`cargo build --release --lib`) before you should attempt build this one.

 ## Running examples